haka-security/haka/modules/protocol/ipv4/doc/ipv4.rst

         :param dissector: Dissector to use.
         :paramtype dissector: :haka:class:`Dissector`

-        Register the dissector to associate with the given protocol IP protocol number.
+        Register the dissector to associate with the given IP protocol number.

     .. haka:function:: create(pkt) -> ip